anasxzahid/Zomato_Analytics_Dashboard/README.md

 - 🗺️ **Geographic map** visualization of restaurants
 - 📉 A clear **visual representation of layoffs** and company changes over time

-*(💡 Tip: You can add screenshots of the dashboard here for better presentation.)*

 ---

 ## 🚀 Getting Started